UNICEFECAR/parenting-app-bebbo-CMS/docs/CONTRIBUTING.md

   - Compatibility with the existing codebase.

 - Expect comments or suggestions for improvement.
-Feedback will be
-  > provided constructively to help refine your contribution.
+Feedback will be provided constructively to help refine your contribution.

-#### **3. Revisions (If Required)** {#revisions-if-required}
+#### **3. Revisions if required**

-- Address any requested changes by updating your branch and pushing the
+- Address any requested changes by updating your branch and pushing the changes.
-  > changes.

-- Add a comment on Github to explain how you resolved each piece of
-  > feedback to help reviewers re-evaluate efficiently.
+- Add a comment on Github to explain how you resolved each piece of feedback to help reviewers re-evaluate efficiently.

-#### **4. Approval** {#approval}
+#### **4. Approval**

-- Once your PR meets all requirements and receives approval from at
-  > least one maintainer:
+- Once your PR meets all requirements and receives approval from at least one maintainer:

   - It will be marked as \"Ready to Merge.\"

-  - If multiple maintainers' approval is required, additional reviewers
-    > will be assigned.
+  - If multiple maintainers' approval is required, additional reviewers will be assigned.

-#### **5. Merging** {#merging}
+#### **5. Merging**

-- Approved pull requests are merged into the repository's main branch by
+- Approved pull requests are merged into the repository's main branch by a maintainer.
-  > a maintainer.

-- The PR will be closed, and you'll be notified when the changes are
+- The PR will be closed, and you'll be notified when the changes are live.
-  > live.

-#### **6. Post-Merge Workflow** {#post-merge-workflow}
+#### **6. Post-Merge Workflow**

 - After your PR is merged:

   - The changes will be included in the next scheduled release.

-  - Your contribution will be acknowledged in the release notes, if
+  - Your contribution should be acknowledged in the release notes, if applicable.
-    > applicable (This would be nice to have).

-- Feel free to monitor the live application and report any issues or
-  > suggest improvements for subsequent contributions.
+- Feel free to monitor the live application and report any issues or suggest improvements for subsequent contributions.

 #### **Tips for a Smooth Review Process**